"When the sperm and ovum unite to create the physical body, they do so at what becomes the medulla oblongata, at the base of the brain.

 The Egg, the Weed, and the Organ

-One rotten egg of counsel may ruin a whole basket.
+One rotten egg may ruin a whole basket.
+It is much the same with counsels.
 A state of negentropy (good order, shape, and the like) may be hard to attain.
-In the body, many, many cells, organs, and organ systems work along in great synergy.
+In the body, many, many cells, organs, and organ systems work together.
 Good life depends on it.

 The food for thought we start to chew on and swallow, had better not fester and poison us as time goes by.
-There is much at stake.
+There could be much at stake.

-It should not help to yell for God.
-Try for some form of meditation to mature by, rather.
-What can be helpful, is to practice deep meditation, and ◦TM is of that sort.
+Something that could be very helpful, is to practice deep meditation, and ◦TM is of that sort.
 It is very benign.

 For example, as early as in the 1970s, the Swedish government's National Health Board conducted a nationwide epidemiological study that found that hospital admissions for psychiatric care were 150-200 times less common among the 35,000 people practicing Transcendental Meditation in Sweden, than for the population as a whole.
 The calculation was made by Professor Jan-Otto Ottoson, Scientific counsellor of the National Health Board in Sweden (Suurküla, University of Gothenburg, Vasa Hospital, Gothenburg, Sweden, 1977.) - Paper 127: Jaan Suurküla.
 The Transcendental Meditation Technique and the Prevention of Psychiatric Illness.
 Vasa Hospital, University of Gothenburg, Sweden- Paper prepared in May 1977.